Louis-CharlesBiron/canvasDotEffect/readme.md

 - Adjusts the `pos` according to the `anchorPos`

 ### Level 5: Drawing stage
 **This is where the canvas objects will appear on the canvas.
-Starts when calling `startLoop()` on the Canvas instance.
+Starts when calling `start()` on the Canvas instance.
 The `draw` function runs every frame for every canvas object.
 The following will happen:**
 - DeltaTime becomes available via the Canvas instance
 - Updates the object's `pos` according to the `anchorPos`
 - Plays the object's animations, if any